contino/intro-k8s/content/introduction/requirements/_index.md

 ./google-cloud-sdk/install.sh
 ```

-4. Initialize the install
+4. Initialize the install.
 Open a new terminal so that the changes take effect.
 Run gcloud init to initialize the SDK:

 ```
 ./google-cloud-sdk/bin/gcloud init
 ```

 ___